dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 <Route exact path="/youtube" component={YouTube} />
 ```

 ⚠️ You may need to do a little bit of cleanup, for instance in `app.js` get rid of the counter and controls components, you won't need them.
-This is a good exercise in going through your code.
+This is a good exercise in going through your code and doing some refactoring.
+Your linter will help you here, it will tell you things that are undefined or need importing etc.

 🚀 Your linter should tell you that `youtube.js` has a lot of errors.
 Notice that we moved that code into the component directory so a lot of the import paths are wrong.
 You'll want to fix the paths in those import statements.
 Remember `../` is up one directory and `./` is in the current directory.
 At this point you should be able to get it to a point where it will build and you can get the main page up and running.